daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-08.md

 score = 7

 if score > 10:
-    # This block only runs if the `score` is more than 9
+    # This block only runs if the `score` is more than 10
     print("Congrats, you've got a really high score!") elif score > 5:
-    # This block only runs if the score is between 6 and 10
+    # This block only runs if the score is between 6 and 10 (inclusive)
     print("Not bad, you scored prettty high!")
 else:
     # This block runs for any score 5 or less